 What are things to do in OKC this weekend?

-This article lists perfect things to do in OKC this weekend!
-There are so many great activities to check out in Oklahoma City.
+This article lists great things to do in OKC on the weekend.
+There are so many fun activities to check out.

 The next time we visit, we plan on spending an entire day at Riversport Adventures.

 If for some reason, you do have a car or are maybe more local and want to visit Lake Hefner, there is a beautiful, paved trail around the lake to run, walk, or bike.

 There is also the Oklahoma City Boat Club at Lake Hefner that hosts sailing races.